nikp123/gmp-mpfr-sys/README.md

     failures that are hard to debug, especially if this crate is an indirect dependency.
 As an exception, cross compiling from x86_64 to i686 does not need this feature.
+ 3. `c-no-tests`, disabled by default.
+Using this feature will skip testing the C libraries.
+This is not advised; the risk that the GMP sources are miscompiled is unfortunately quite high.
+And if they indeed are miscompiled, the tests are very likely to trigger the compiler-introduced bug.

 ## Metadata